The Palace (Miami)

 The Palace is a residential high-rise building located in the Brickell neighborhood of Miami, Florida, United States.
 Standing at 400 ft, the building is currently the 74th-tallest building in the city.
-The building's is located at 1541 Brickell Avenue.
-The Palace houses 42 floors, and was completed in 1981.
-The building was designed by the renowned Arquitectonica architectural firm, and MEP engineering services were provided by Franyie Engineers, Inc. (franyie.com).
+The building is located at 1541 Brickell Avenue.
+The Palace houses 42 floors, and was completed in 1981 by real estate magnate Harry Helmsley.
+The building was designed by the renowned Arquitectonica architectural firm, and MEP engineering services were provided by Franyie Engineers, Inc..
+The building was the first condominium high-rise tower to be exclusively represented and sold by real estate broker Alicia Cervera, founder and chairman of Cervera Real Estate.